Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-If any one of Jayesh' sextapes was ever released publicly, it would win the Best Picture Oscar
+Only God is allowed to edit Jayesh' Wikipedia page.

-Updated on: [6/10/2024]
+Updated on: [7/10/2024]
 <!-- #jokeEnd -->